 The success of space exploration missions relies heavily on the reliability and efficiency of DS communications.
-That is achieved through different technologies and protocols that can overcome the unique challenges of DS.
-In this paper, we provided an overview of different technologies and protocols and discussed related challenges and suggested solutions.
-We presented a detailed discussion and outlook regarding covered DSOC physical layer characteristics, physical performance analysis, protocols, and the field advances.
-We covered the future requirements that need to be fulfilled to cope with the changes in space mission, including compromising between matured existing technologies and recent advances.
-The paper should provide a basis for researchers interested in learning about and contributing underlying technologies.
+That is achieved through different technologies and protocols, which can overcome the unique challenges of DS.
+In this paper, we provided an overview of different technologies and discussed related challenges and possible solutions.
+We presented a detailed discussion on the DSOC physical layer characteristics, physical performance analysis, protocols, and field advances.
+We {addressed} the future requirements that need to be fulfilled to cope with the changes in space missions, including compromising between {mature} existing technologies and recent advances.
+The paper should provide a basis for researchers interested in learning about and contributing {to the} underlying technologies.